» Index Page

 These are given as an example of why we consider them to be a good UK investment.
 Some holders may win more, others less.
 There is a degree of luck involved and some may say that the more of a holding a person has the more chances they have of winning.
 Whatever level you can afford to make do give investing some consideration.
 Real people win and they are tax free and it is fun and safe.

 Premium Bonds Ernie

 We love premium bonds ERNIE, he sends us money each month!
-ERNIE was first made in 1957 and since then there has been four ERNIE computers.
+It was first made in 1957 and since then there has been four computers.
 Together they have produced the numbers for over 110 million tax-free prizes which have been worth over £7 billion.

 Each has been used for approximately 16 years.

-The first would now take 52 days to finish the premium bond draw.
-ERNIE number 4 now takes about two and-a-half hours.
+The first would now take 52 days to finish the draw.
+Number 4 now takes about two and-a-half hours.

-ERNIE 3 took over in 1988 and was much smaller, about the size of a home computer system.
-It took about five and a half hours to finish picking the winning premium bond numbers.
+3 took over in 1988 and was much smaller, about the size of a home computer system.
+It took about five and a half hours to finish picking the winning numbers.

-It produces about 2 million numbers each month but about half have to be rejected because the owners have cashed in their premium bonds or the numbers have not been allocated.
+It produces about 2 million numbers each month but about half have to be rejected because the owners have cashed them in or the numbers have not been allocated.

 The computer generates winners totally at random and gives no preference to location, regions, old or new numbers.
 There are no scams though there are many misconceptions and urban myths surrounding them.